-Course title and type of qualification: GCSE PE
+Course title and type of qualification: Physical Education GCSE

 Students work on improving their practical grades in practical lessons throughout the course.
-Candidates can be assessed in sports that they do not do in school, such as horse-riding or skiing.
+Candidates can be assessed in sports they do outside of school such as boxing, dance or gymnastics etc.

 Due to the nature of the course, students are expected to have a sound level of understanding and knowledge of rules and tactics of games / activities.
 Students should also have some level of involvement in extra-curricular sport within, or outside of school.